dangeng/old-dangeng.github.io/_posts/2016-07-27-apoptosis-in-apples.md

 + Lollipop:	November 12, 2014
 + Marshmallow:	October 5, 2015

-Incredibly, while Apple release dates seem to create a peak, at least two Android releases seem to have the opposite effect.
+Incredibly, while _every_ Apple release date seem to create a peak, at least two Android releases seem to have the _opposite_ effect.
 Both the KitKat and Lollipop Android release seem to have caused the search frequency for "Android slow" to decrease.
 This can be understood by realizing that software updates can actually be used to add optimizations to phones, especially for older models, making them much more faster than before.
-While Android seems to be doing this, Apple seems to be doing the exact opposite.
+While Android seems to be doing this, **Apple seems to be doing the exact opposite**.

-Also, we can compare [similar search terms](https://www.google.com/trends/explore#q=iphone%20slow%2C%20android%20slow%2C%20phone%20slow%2C%20cell%20phone%20slow&cmpt=q&tz=Etc%2FGMT%2B4) such as "Android slow," "phone slow," or "cell phone slow,"
+We can also compare [similar search terms](https://www.google.com/trends/explore#q=iphone%20slow%2C%20android%20slow%2C%20phone%20slow%2C%20cell%20phone%20slow&cmpt=q&tz=Etc%2FGMT%2B4) such as "Android slow," "phone slow," or "cell phone slow,"

 <center>
 	<img src="/assets/apple/trends_2.JPG">